Surface Water and Sewers

 - To encourage community involvement and participation in watershed stewardship

-In 2016, 155 people signed up for the Adopt-A-Drain program, keeping over 300 storm drains clean in Minneapolis!
-To sign up this year, you can find out more here.
+In 2018, 360 people signed up for the Adopt-A-Drain program, keeping 908 storm drains clean in Minneapolis.
+Through the end of 2018, 835 people have adopted over 2,200 storm drains in Minneapolis!
+To sign up and find out more about the program, click here.

 Chapter 54 is a Minneapolis ordinance that establishes requirements for land-disturbing activities, and for existing stormwater devices.
-For more information, see the Minneapolis Chapter 54 website.
+The Stormwater & Sanitary Sewer Guide contains guidelines and regulations to help you with this process.

 Stormwater and Surface Water